eveskew/plant_rapid_assessment/README.md

 This repository contains code, data, and figures that support:

-Levin, M., J.B.
+Levin, M.O., J.B.
 Meek, B. Boom, S.M.
 Kross, and E.A.
 Eskew.
 In review.
-Leveraging publicly available data to conduct rapid assessments of extinction risk.
+Using publicly available data to conduct rapid assessments of extinction risk.

 ---